 Dogs can get arthritis in their joints just like people

-Veterinarians refer to this condition as degenerative joint disease in dogs or canine osteoarthritis (OA).
-It is a very common cause of limping and lameness in dogs.
+Veterinarians often refer to dog arthritis as canine osteoarthritis (OA).
+It is a very common cause of limping and lameness.
 In fact, roughly 25% of all adult dogs in the US have osteoarthritis.

 Dog osteoarthritis in the elbow is extremely common and very painful